 - help sort out problems quickly on your behalf.

 - PALS will liaise with staff, managers and where appropriate, relevant organisations, to negotiate solutions as soon as possible.
 If necessary, PALS can also refer patients and families to specific local or national-based support agencies.

-You may prefer to pursue your concerns in writing to either:
+You may prefer to pursue your complaint in writing:

 Flatts Lane Centre

 How do we aim to resolve concerns raised?

 - agree the concerns you wish to be investigated

 - let you know when we will respond to your concern or complaint or if there is a delay